 Jason and Will discussed the tactics with the wildlife officers.
-"As we discussed."
-Jane said. "we should have a couple of
+"As we discussed," Jane said, "we should have a couple of 'wolves' posted at each end of the wood."
+Jason and with large German Shepherd dogs.
+The dogs were still and silent.
+They knew exactly what they had to do.
+They had been well taught by their handlers.

-'wolves' posted at each end of the wood.
-Jason and Will, you volunteered for that one.
+Will, you volunteered for that one.
 You told us to listen for fox barks," she said.
 "Then we'll know that action is coming!"
-The two special ops men nodded and left to collect their gear and make last-minute preparations.
+The two special-ops men nodded and left to collect their gear and make last-minute preparations.

 There were police vehicles hidden in the barn up at the farm.
 Mr Green had been only too happy to help out.
 He didn't want these people on his land any more than the police did.
-Hidden a little farther out were police with large German Shepherd dogs.
+Hidden a little farther out were police the Special Forces.
+It was nice to be back in action again.